 Where you live

 Car insurance companies consider your ZIP code and how many claims have occurred there.
 If you live somewhere with a lot of traffic, there is a higher risk of accidents.
 If you live in a neighborhood where crime is prevalent, there is a higher risk of theft and vandalism to your vehicle.
 Congested urban areas typically have much higher car insurance rates than open rural areas.
+Also, each insurer uses its own formula to calculate risk and your rates, which means the price for the same policy can differ by hundreds of dollars.
+Enter your ZIP code in the tool below, and choose from six age groups and three coverage levels to get an idea of what you can expect to pay in your neighborhood.

 Age, marital status and driving experience